AdobeDocs/commerce-channels.en/help/channel-manager/process-orders.md

 ---
-title: Process orders
+title: Process Orders
 description: 'Instructions for shipping and cancelling [!DNL Walmart Marketplace] orders from Adobe Commerce and Magento Open Source.'
 exl-id: 2fdcb348-5c02-464f-a114-16ec657bed6b
 ---
-# Process orders
+# Process Orders

 After [!DNL Walmart Marketplace] orders have been acknowledged and successfully sent to [!DNL Channel Manager], you use [Commerce Order Management](https://docs.magento.com/user-guide/sales/orders-workspace.html) to process the order.

 Channel Manager synchronizes updates to [!DNL Walmart Marketplace] to ensure that the order status and shipping information from [!DNL Commerce] matches the data tracked in the [!DNL Walmart Marketplace].